The Humanities Faculty

 The Faculty is also investigating a number of ways in which we can enrich the Humanities education of the students at Tarleton Academy, making the most of the myriad of opportunities offered by the locality to improve studentsí understanding of and love for the Humanities subjects.

-The Geography Department offers students from all years the opportunity to enhance their projects, homework and controlled assessment (Year 11) at lunchtimes and after school by running a Geography drop in session.
-These are held in L11 or in an ICT suite depending on student's individual needs.
+The Geography Department offers students from all years the opportunity to enhance their projects and homework at lunchtimes and after school by running a Geography drop in session.
+These are held in L5 or in an ICT suite depending on studentsí individual needs.
 These are made via a student and teacher agreement on an as and when needed basis.

 Students have the opportunity to carry out fieldwork throughout their studies at school.
 Year 7, 8 and 9 students carry out a local fieldwork investigation, developing skills that they will use if they choose Geography as a GCSE subject.